 Foundation Center's Funding Information Network

-The Chester County Library in Exton is part of the Foundation Center's Funding Information Network (formerly known as the Cooperating Collections Network).As part of this international network of libraries, community foundations, and other nonprofit agencies, the Chester County Library, Exton, provides visitors with free public access to the Foundation Center’s electronic databases.
+The Chester County Library in Exton is part of the Foundation Center by Candid's Funding Information Network (formerly known as the Cooperating Collections Network).As part of this international network of libraries, community foundations, and other nonprofit agencies, the Chester County Library, Exton, provides visitors with free public access to the Foundation Center’s electronic databases.

 Foundation Center Resources